 - To access from an off-campus computer or to sign up for weekly alerts, first sign-up and create your PIVOT account.
 Select “Access via My Institution Login”, Choose “Syracuse University”, Sign in with NetID and password.

-- For guides to assist you, access Pivot’s Knowledge Center or Pivot’s YouTube Channel
+- For guides to assist you, utilize this Pivot Start Guide or access Pivot’s Knowledge Center and Pivot’s YouTube Channel.

 - Like a search you’ve done?
 After creating an account and while logged on to your account you can “Save Search” and then receive weekly updates.